 It's here!
-The fourth edition of Eat Here: A Food Lover's Guide to Shreveport-Bossier has just been released, and can be downloaded or viewed online.
+The new edition of Eat Here: A Food Lover's Guide to Shreveport-Bossier has just been released, and can be downloaded or viewed online.
 Physical copies of the guide can be requested by calling 800-551-8682 or visiting 629 Spring Street in downtown Shreveport.

 There are more fascinating, diverse, delicious things to eat and drink in Shreveport and Bossier City than ever before.
 New restaurants, food trucks, craft breweries, pop-ups and culinary events are providing new experiences for visitors and locals alike.
 That's why the Shreveport-Bossier Convention and Tourist Bureau created Eat Here: A Food Lover's Guide to Shreveport-Bossier, an annual brochure dedicated to exploring the emerging food and drink scene in Shreveport-Bossier.